hashicorp/terraform-provider-tls/website/docs/d/public_key.html.md

 ---
 layout: "tls"
 page_title: "TLS: tls_public_key"
-sidebar_current: "docs-tls-resource-private-key"
+sidebar_current: "docs-tls-datasource-public-key"
 description: |-
   Get a public key from a PEM-encoded private key.
 ---

 # Data Source: tls_public_key

 Use this data source to get the public key from a PEM-encoded private key for use in other resources.

 ## Example Usage